Thomas Neff - IFT Drone Lead Instructor

 FAA certifications: FAA General, FAA airframe certification, FAA Part 107 professional drone licensed instructor Certified Academy of Model Aeronautics flight instructor.
 Designed, flown, and built remote control aircraft for over 50 years.
 Taught remote control aircraft flight training for over 25 years.

 Teaching Experience: Master instructor for R/C airplane build and drone program for Falcon Aerolab for 5 years.
+FAA 107 instructor for three years.

 Kip Turain earned a Bachelor of Science degree in Management from the USAF Academy and holds three Master’s degrees.
 His Air Force worldwide flying career included C-141, KC-10, KC-135 and RQ-4 pilot ratings, operational experience with C-5, C-17, U-2 and E-3 aircraft and has accumulated nearly 4,700 flying hours.
 Kip was Commander throughout his 30-year Air Force career at the Detachment, Squadron, Group and Wing levels.
 His non-flying staff assignments ranged from personnel to managing worldwide mobility/logistics operations.
 His final assignment as Professor of Aerospace Studies/Commander, Air Force ROTC at Colorado State Univ/Univ of Northern Colorado brought him and his wife to Fort Collins in 2015.
-He and his wife are proud parents of an adult daughter and son married to their daughter-in-love
+He and his wife are proud parents of an adult daughter and son.

 John Norton - IFT Gliders Course Lead